International Schools in Germany

 Berlin British School

-- Small class sizes to support individual learning
+- Small class sizes with individual learning support and differentiated activities

 - High standards of pastoral care with a focus on fostering students' self-confidence

 BBS is also an IB* World School (*International Baccalaureate Organization) and a fully accredited CIS-member.

 The school is based on three sites with facilities appropriate to each age group: Early Years Kita, Primary School, Secondary School.

 With more than 200 pupils from 38 nations, the Independent Bonn International School (IBIS) has been an anchor of the international community in Bonn for more than 50 years.
 Founded as the British Embassy Preparatory School in 1963, the school today offers first-rate education for children aged 3 to 13 years from both the local and international communities.